So, you want to be a UCP MLA…

 Q. What are the rules around donations for a nomination campaign?

 A. Only individuals (not corporations or unions) will be able to contribute to your campaign.
 Donations to a nomination contestant count toward an individual’s $4000 annual contribution limit and are eligible for tax receipts.
 If the donor surpasses their $4000 limit in providing you a contribution, you will be obligated to return their donation.

 Q. What sort of promotional literature do I need?

-A. Typically, candidates will prepare a brochure that outlines their experience and policies.
+A. Typically, contestants will prepare a brochure that outlines their experience and policies.

 Q. Should I have presence on social media?

-A. Many candidates use platforms such as Facebook, twitter, instagram and LinkedIn to promote themselves and complement (or, to save costs, duplicate) their promotional brochure.
-Nomination candidates are not permitted to use the UCP logo or colours.
+A. Many contestants use platforms such as Facebook, twitter, Instagram and LinkedIn to promote themselves and complement (or, to save costs, duplication) their promotional brochure.